 “There are two kinds of people in the world.
 There’s philosophers and drug addicts.
 And, Christianity is the drug of choice for a lot of people.” -Jack Crabtree

-I like this quote so much that it has made its way into the syllabi I use when I teach at Christian colleges.
-It gets at what I believe is a significant truth and invariably it leads to a good conversation.
+I like this quote so much that it has been included in the syllabi I use when I teach at Christian colleges.
+It addresses what I believe is a significant truth, and it invariably leads to a good conversation.

 What is the difference between a Drug Addict and a Philosopher?